cilab-ufersa/euthyroid_sick_syndrome/README.md

 ## Results

-We used 3 different machine learning approaches to build a model that can classify patients with ESS with high accuracy.
+We used 4 different machine learning approaches to build a model that can classify patients with ESS with high accuracy.
 The approaches are:

   * Naive Bayes
+  * Logistic Regression
   * Decision Tree
   * Random Forest